 Lopez was set to have his first title defense this weekend against George Kambosos Jr. but it was postponed due to Lopez testing positive for COVID-19.
-The fight has been rescheduled for August 14.
+After a lengthy negotiation process, the fight has been rescheduled for November 27 in Madison Square Garden.

-- Anthony Joshua record: 24-1, unified IBF, WBA and WBO Heavyweight champion
+- Oleksandr Usyk record: 19-0, unified IBF, WBA and WBO Heavyweight champion

 7. Jermell Charlo